 The quote at the top of the page says that "...
 Venus traced a perfect pentacle across the ecliptic sky every eigth years."
 But as I mentioned above, five of Venus' synodic period is about 2920 days, which is two days less than eight years.
 Thus, the pentacle is not perfect, and successive pentacles would be slightly offset:

-showing the zodiacal band and marked at ten consecutive re-appearances
+Figure 7.
+The ecliptic sky, showing the zodiacal band and marked at

-of Venus in the morning sky, connected to form two slightly offset
+eleven consecutive re-appearances of Venus in the morning sky, connected

-pentacles, representing about sixteen years of observation.]
+to form two slightly offset pentacles, representing about sixteen years

 From this we can conclude that the statement quoted above is for the most part correct.
 Venus does trace a pentacle across the ecliptic sky every eight years, even though it's not quite perfect.